Ho Wai Loon

+Education

+Ho studied at Canberra Primary School, Canberra Secondary School and ITE Yishun.
+He later joined the Home United Academy.

 Club career

 Balestier Khalsa

-Ho started his footballing career in 2011, playing for Balestier Khalsa.
+Ho started his football career in 2011, playing for Balestier Khalsa.
 Ho was released in 2013 but signed for Balestier again in 2014 for the 2014 S.League season.

-In 2015, Ho tore his anterior cruciate ligament (ACL) which took him out of play for more than a year.
+In 2015, Ho tore his anterior cruciate ligament (ACL) which kept him out of play for more than a year.

 Warriors

 He then signed for Warriors FC ahead of the 2017 S.League season.
 That was where he gained his first national team call up.

 Home United

 In January 2019, Ho joined fellow S.League club Home United.

-Balestier Khalsa

 In March 2020, Ho fractured his right ankle during training.

-On 12 June 2021, Wai Loon returned to Balestier Khalsa on loan from Lion City Sailors till the end of the 2021 season.
-He joined the Tigers on loan for the rest of the season to regain his match fitness after fracturing his ankle during training.
+In April 2021, Ho returned to training with Lion City Sailors (formerly Home United) but found himself out of the club squad.
+During the mid-season transfer window Ho moved to Balestier Khalsa on loan from till the end of the 2021 season to regain his match fitness.

+Second stint at Balestier Khalsa

+Ho later moved to Balestier Khalsa on 12 June 2021 where he was named the team's captain in the 2022 season.

+Albirex Niigata (S)

+On 11 January 2024, Ho signed for Albirex Niigata (S) where he was named as the club captain ahead of the 2024–25 season.

+Geylang International

+Ho signed for Geylang International on 17 July 2025.
+However, he made the announcement on 9 August 2025 that he was forced to retire from professional football due to knee issues before the start of the 2025–26 season.

 International career

 Youth

 Ho played at the 2015 Southeast Asian Games football tournament, although he was sent off for his second yellow card offence in Singapore's must win game against Indonesia U23.